The Transition The Biblical Bridge: Examining the Great Commission Strategy

 6. Lens 6 - The New Testament Bridge

-• Query: "How does the author connect the ending of the Gospel of Luke to the beginning of Acts?
+• Querstion: "How does the author connect the ending of the Gospel of Luke to the beginning of Acts?
 Explain why it is important to see these two books as one continuous story of the Church."

 7. Lens 7 - The Global Witness

-• Query: "The disciples asked about the kingdom of Israel.
+• Question: "The disciples asked about the kingdom of Israel.
 How does the transition to Acts show that God’s plan was actually much larger than just one nation, reaching to the ends of the earth?"